 This article offers a brief critique of the movement known as queer theology, by analysing two of its main distinctive features.
 These two distinctive features are firstly the broadness of queer theology and secondly, its aim of blurring boundaries in the areas of sex and gender.

 Distinctive One - Broadness and Unity

 One key distinctive of queer theology is how broad the movement is and yet how an overarching goal unites it.
-We will define the goal as a ‘…revision of the church’s understanding of the Bible, sexual morality and the meaning of marriage.’
+I will define the goal as a ‘…revision of the church’s understanding of the Bible, sexual morality and the meaning of marriage.’

 The broadness of queer theology can be seen by contrasting scholars such as Brooten, who acknowledge that the Scriptures condemn same-sex practice but in doing so argue that they should be ‘disregarded,' with those who are supposedly more ‘evangelical’ in their approach.

 An evangelical approach can be seen through the arguments of Vines who seeks to show that the Scriptures do not prohibit all forms of same-sex sexual expression.
 Instead, Vines asserts that ‘Christians who affirm the full authority of Scripture can also affirm committed, monogamous same-sex relationships.’
 The approach of Vines and others is often argued by attempting to show that the explicit references to same-sex practice in the Scriptures should not be taken as applicable to modern, committed same-sex relationships.